gregoryjscott/content/languages/index.md

 </header>

 <section markdown="1">
 I've written programs using the following programming languages.
-Each language lists the projects that used the language.
+Each language lists my projects that used the language.
 </section>

 <section>